wp-plugins/bepro-listings/readme.txt

 	20. Currency - Setup cost and implement any curreny sign you want.
 Allow users to search by cost

 = ADD ONS =
 Our Addons provide lots of new ways to customize your listings experinece.
 We have (4) four major categories of addons.
 1) There are **HTML5 media** addons like, **Videos** and **Audio** with flash fallback.
-2) There are customer engagement addons like, contact and favorites.
+2) There are customer engagement addons like, contact and **availability / booking**.
 3) We create niche market addons like **real estate**.
 4) Also addons which tie into 3rd party solutions like s2member and PMPro.
 Current available add-ons include:

 	1. Tags - Now you and your members can tag your listings and allow users to search them via the tag widget
 	2. Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing